Pereira 3D Artists

 - Bob Yoon

-"I originally purchased a Streamline barrel from Ryan in early 2017 with which I have been delighted, and since then I have been playing more clarinet and curious about trying his bells just to see how they would affect my playing.
+"I originally purchased a barrel from Ryan in early 2017 with which I have been delighted, and since then I have been playing more clarinet and curious about trying his bells just to see how they would affect my playing.
 I was amazed at how substantial a difference there was trying one of Ryan’s 3D printed bells versus my stock grenadilla bell.
-Both the 3D Blackwood and Mahogany models have a rich, focused sound, and improved the facility of playing across the break.
+Both the 3D Blackwood and Mahogany models have a rich, focused sound, and improve the facility of playing across the break.
 My sound feels more homogenous and colleagues have noted that my playing sounds more “refined” with the 3D Mahogany bell I purchased.
 The weight reduction of the instrument is a pleasant added bonus."

 - Jeffrey Beyer, Pit Musician and Doubler with